panpf/sketch/docs/result_cache.md

 Translations: [简体中文](result_cache.zh.md)

-In order to avoid repeated conversion of images and improve the loading speed of images, [Sketch] introduces result caching.
-[ResultCacheDecodeInterceptor] will persistently store the converted images on the disk, and read them directly from the disk next time to skip the conversion process.
+In order to avoid repeated conversion of pictures and improve the loading speed of pictures [Sketch], the result cache function will store the converted pictures on disk for a long time, and skip the conversion process next time you read them directly from disk.

-The result cache is served by the [DiskCache] component, and the default implementation is [LruDiskCache]:
+The result caching function is managed by [ResultCacheDecodeInterceptor], and [DiskCache] is managed by the storage management.

+The default implementation of [DiskCache] is [LruDiskCache]:

 * Default maximum capacity is 200 MB
 * Clear old cache based on least used principle